pcjsam/terraform-google-keycloak/README.md

 - Ensure the Compute Engine default service account has `roles/artifactregistry.reader`
 - Check that the image exists in Artifact Registry
 - Verify the image project ID is correctly configured

+### Two-Stage Apply Issues

+**Resources already exist error on stage 2:**
+- This is normal - Terraform will update the state with the new configuration
+- Run `terraform plan` to see what will change

+**Kubernetes resources not deploying:**
+- Verify you changed `deploy_k8s_grants` and `deploy_k8s_resources` to `true`
+- Ensure all providers are configured in your root module
+- Check that the cluster is accessible: `gcloud container clusters describe <cluster-name>`

 ## Best Practices